AkaPidjey/JavaTutorials_Base/spring.md

 Spring AOP

-__Advice__ - A method that is contained in Aspect and contains end-to-end logic __Pointcut__- Expression describing where Advice should be applied
++ __Advice__ - A method that is contained in Aspect and contains end-to-end logic.
++ __Pointcut__- Expression describing where Advice should be applied.
++ __Join Point__ - The point in the program when to apply Advice.
+The intersection point of a method with business logic and a method with service functionality.

 __Advice types in AOP__
 + Before - Executed before the method with the main logic
-+ After returning - Executed only after the normal end of the method with the main logic
++ After returning - It is executed only after the normal completion of the method with the main logic, but before assigning the result of this method to any variable
 + After throwing - Executed after the end of the method with the main logic only if an exception was thrown
 + After/After finally - Always executed after the end of the method with the main logic
 + Around - Executed before and after the method with the main logic